Jadarma/blog/content/posts/2024/0605_TheFutureIsSelfHosted/index.md

 Depending on what you get, you might also see a slight increase in utility bills, but if you start small and have power efficiency as a goal, it shouldn't be noticeable.

-What, you think you got it up and running and you're satisfied and gonna stop here?
+What, you think you got it up and running, you're satisfied and are gonna stop here?
 Who are you kidding?
 You _WILL_ feel the urge to upgrade.
 Maybe a bit more compute, perhaps a larger storage pool?
-Heck, why not upgrade the network infrastructure to 10GiB?
+Heck, why not upgrade the home network infrastructure to 10GiB?

 Don't say I didn't warn ya!